 \subsection{Optimization via simple differential evolution (DE)}

-As we have mentioned above, despite its capability to guarantee global optimality (or optimality bounds), the interval B\&B algorithm is not suitable for practical estimation of PV parameters owing to its excessively long execution time.
-In addition, a guaranteed global minimum may not be necessary for real-world industrial applications.
-By contrast, a variety of metaheuristic methods with distinct methodology and complexity can obtain a reasonably small objective value in a far shorter time.
-Nevertheless, in view of the abundance of metaheuristic algorithms, an interesting but rarely studied question, as we have asked in Section \ref{sec: intro}, is whether such PV parameter estimation really demands the increasingly complicated metaheuristics in the recent literature.
-The answer to this puzzle is of both theoretical implication and practical importance.
-Unfortunately, it is extremely difficult, if ever possible, to perform theoretical analysis of stochastic search based metaheuristics \citep{yang2020NatureinspiredOptimization}.
-In this section, we try to get some insights from another perspective by examining whether the \textit{intentionally} simple differential evolution (DE) method in Algorithm \ref{alg: DE} can achieve comparable performance for PV parameter estimation using both the SDM and the DDM.
-The two widely used benchmark datasets introduced in Section \ref{sec: datasets} are considered again for comparison purposes.
-In addition to the informative reference values acquired by interval B\&B in Section \ref{sec: global}, the accuracy and efficiency of DE will also be evaluated against other popular metaheuristic methods.
+The interval B\&B algorithm is not suitable for regular PV parameter estimation applications due to its excessively long execution time.
+By contrast, various metaheuristic methods can obtain a reasonably good solution in a far shorter time.
+However, an interesting, practically important, yet rarely studied problem is whether normal PV parameter estimation really demands the increasingly complicated metaheuristics prevailing in the recent literature.
+In this section, we try to get some empirical insights by examining whether the \textit{intentionally} simple DE in Algorithm \ref{alg: DE} can achieve comparable performance.
+Starting with the canonical values recommended in \cite[Section \RNum{3}]{das2011DifferentialEvolution}, we quickly determined appropriate control parameter values for the simple DE as $N_p = 50, C_r = 0.6, F = 0.9$, and $G=800$ (for SDM) or $2000$ (for DDM)

-Starting with the recommendation in \cite[Section \RNum{3}]{das2011DifferentialEvolution}, we quickly determined appropriate control parameter values for DE in Algorithm \ref{alg: DE} after several preliminary trials, which are listed in Table \ref{tbl: DE params}.
-Note that these values are kind of \textit{canonical} in the literature, and little time was spent in parameter tuning thanks to the simplicity of Algorithm \ref{alg: DE}.
-Remarkably, both models share almost the same control parameters on the two datasets: the only difference lies in the number of generations.
-Intuitively, the more complicated DDM requires more generations of DE than the simpler SDM.